krzysjed/AudioRecorder_KivyApp/gdrive/doc.md

 upload audio file to his **My Drive** or maybe even **Shared Drive**.
 API uses OAuth 2.0 authorization protocol which
 authenticates user before every data flow.

-### Authenticating users
+### OAuth 2.0 authorization protocol

 To get access to the API, every app must be registered on **Google APIs** site.
 Then Google provides developer with
 **credentials.json**, which contains client ID and a client secret.
-Thanks to this, application will have access to
+Thanks to those, every app user will be granted
-user data in cloud storage.
+access and refresh tokens.

-When app needs access to user data, it sends request to Google with specific **scope of access**.
+When app needs access to user data, first it asks Google for specific **scope of access**.
 Scopes define user access level to the cloud storage (what user can do etc.).
-After sending request,
+After that,
 user is asked to authorize app action on his Google account.
 Then, Google grants application
-a access token (**token.pickle**) and data flow can be started.
+tokens mentioned earlier.
+Access token expire, but refresh tokens do not, so app will be able
+to acquire new access token.
+Finally, application can request user data.

 ----